-Site preparation includes, without limitation, layout, tree protection, demolition, clearing, excavation, fill and backfill, topsoiling, and finish-grading.
+Site preparation includes, without limitation, layout, tree protection, demolition, clearing, excavation, fill and backfill, addition of topsoiling, and finish-grading.

-(1) Imported Fill: Imported fill for landscaping shall be clean, fertile, sandy loam soil that is free from turf, lime, ashes, debris, noxious weeds, roots, stones over 4 inches in diameter, harmful chemicals, or other materials that are detrimental to plant growth.
+- (1) Planting soil nutrient and mechanical compositions are unique to individual sites, species, and project conditions such as geotechnical recommendations and green infrastructure requirements.
+One soil type may not be viable across an entire project.
+The below specifications are guidelines, however, all planting conditions must be analyzed to ensure proper soil nutrients and mechanical composition are provided. - (1) General Definition of Imported Fill: Imported fill for landscaping shall be clean, fertile, sandy loam soil that is free from turf, lime, ashes, debris, noxious weeds, roots, stones over 4 inches in diameter, harmful chemicals, or other materials that are detrimental to plant growth.
 Fill shall have a pH of 6.0 to 8.0, salt of less than 2 mmhos/cm, sodium absorption ratio of less than eight, and at least an 85 percent germination rate for narrow and broadleaf plants.
 Fill shall not be hauled in a frozen, wet, or muddy condition.

-(2) Topsoil

-- (a) Topsoil shall be fertile, friable, sandy loam topsoil.
-Topsoil shall be of any admixture of subsoil or slag and shall be free of stones over 1 1/2 inches in diameter, lumps, refuse, plants or their roots, sticks, noxious weeds, salts, soil sterilants or other material that is detrimental to plant growth.
+An agricultural suitability analysis of the proposed topsoil from an accepted, accredited Testing Agency at Contractor's cost is required to confirm nutrient and mechanical requirements are met. - (2) General Definition of Native TopSoil: Surface soil in the areas designated on the soils plan as existing soil, that is not altered, compacted to root limiting density, graded or contaminated before or during the construction process and considered acceptable for planting and long term health of the plants specified either as it exists or with only minor modification.
+An agricultural suitability analysis of the proposed topsoil from an accepted, accredited Testing Agency at Contractor's cost is required to confirm nutrient and mechanical requirements are met. - (3) Soil Requirements for Imported and Native Soil: - (a) Topsoil shall be fertile, friable, sandy loam topsoil.
+Topsoil shall be of any admixture of subsoil or slag and shall be free of stones over 1-1⁄2 inches in diameter, lumps, refuse, plants or their roots, sticks, noxious weeds, salts, soil sterilants or other material that is detrimental to plant growth.
 If topsoil is delivered, it shall be obtained from a well-drained site that is free of flooding.
-Topsoil shall not be delivered or used while in a frozen or muddy condition. - (b) Topsoil shall have an acidity range of pH 6.0 to 7.5 and contain not less than 5 percent organic matter as determined by loss on ignition of moisture-free samples dried at 100 degrees Centigrade.
+Topsoil shall not be delivered or used while in a frozen or muddy condition. - (b) Topsoil shall have an acidity range of pH 6.0 to 7.58.0 and contain not less than 5 percent organic matter as determined by loss on ignition of moisture-free samples dried at 100 degrees Centigrade.
 Topsoil shall have salt of less than 2 mmhos/cm and a sodium absorption ratio of less than eight. - (c) Topsoil shall meet the mechanical analysis outlined in Table 10-1, "Topsoil Mechanical Analysis," of these Standards: